 Abnormalities within the spinal anatomy – such as degenerative disc disease and spinal stenosis – can create extra pressure within the spinal canal, resulting in chronic neck or back pain.
 Often, the neck or back pain begins when a nerve root has become compressed or irritated by a condition known as spinal stenosis, which is a narrowing of the spinal canal that could be caused by a herniated disc, bone spur or other spinal condition.

 The surgeons at Laser Spine Institute can treat these conditions using state-of-the-art techniques.
-Contact Laser Spine Institute for a free review of your MRI or CT scan, and to learn more about how our minimally invasive, outpatient procedures can help you find relief from neck or back pain.
+Contact Laser Spine Institute to learn more about how our minimally invasive, outpatient procedures can help you find relief from neck or back pain.